sascha432/esp8266-kfc-fw/lib-mock/README.md

 Serial as mapped to the Window Console for I/O and debugging.

+## GPIO Support

+255 GPIO pins are supported, digital and analog.

+## Fash Memory Emulation

+By default, the flash memory is organized in a split configuration `conf\ld\eagle.flash.4m2m.ld`

+- 4MByte Flash Memory in 4KB blocks
+- 1MByte for code
+- 1Mbyte free
+- 2Mbyte for SPIFFS/LittleFS, EEPROM and other types

+See `lib\KFCBaseLibrary\include\section_defines.h` for details.
+The data is stored in `FLASH_MEMORY_STORAGE_FILE` (default `EspFlashMemory.4m2m.dat`)

+## IRAM/DRAM Support

+There is no support for IRAM/DRAM and the default Windows memory allocator is used. it is possible to limit the read/write access to a certain area.
+Details can be found in the EEPROM library

+## EEPROM Emulation

+The EEPROM is a single 4096 Byte Flash Sector based on the Flash Emulation

 ## Win32 GUI support

 Support for TFT displays is implemented via Adafruit's GFX library, which requires to compile it was Win32 Application instead of Console and add the GFX mock library.
 A static library will be available soon...